What Is Sleep?

 Getting enough sleep helps you think more clearly and react more quickly.
 During sleep, your body produces hormones that help repair cells and tissues and fight off illness.

 Not getting enough sleep can be dangerous, not only affecting your performance, but your health and mood, too.
-Studies show that not enough sleep may cause you to:
+Studies show that lack of sleep may cause you to:

 How Much Sleep Do I Need?